Everything you need to know about foggers

 What liquid should I use with my fogging pesticide?

-This again is dependent on the type of pesticide used, and the fogging device it is used with.
-Check the specifications contained in the labeling of both products to see if they work best with water-based solutions or oil-based solutions, or can be used with both.
+Again, this depends on the type of pesticide used and the fogging device it is used with.
+Check the specifications contained in the labeling of both products to see if they work best with water-based solutions or oil-based solutions or can be used with both.

 Mosquito foggers, though seemingly innocuous little devices, are not without their hazards; to ensure the safety of you and your loved ones, here are a few little rules you should follow.